YottaDB/YDBDoc/ProgGuide/commands.rst

 With auto-relink, YottaDB creates an initial Rtnobj shared memory segment of 1 MiB (2 MiB or more if hugepages is configured) and allocates 92MiB of shared memory segment for managing the auto-relink facility.
 Therefore, always ensure that your system has adequate shared memory configured; if not, YottaDB displays messages along the lines of:

 .. parsed-literal::
-   %GTM-E-SYSCALL, Error received from system call shmget() failed
+   %YDB-E-SYSCALL, Error received from system call shmget() failed

 Refer to your OS documentation to configure shared memory limits (for example, on common Linux systems, the kernel.shmmax parameter in /etc/sysctl.conf).